Ogundele-Abimbolu/DSA-Data-Analysis-Capstone-Project/README.md

 **Removing Duplicates:** We check for any identical product entries that might skew our results and remove them.

-**Creating New Information (Calculated Columns):** We also added new pieces of information that weren't directly in the original data but are very useful:
+**Creating New Information (Calculated Columns):** I also added new pieces of information that weren't directly in the original data but are very useful:

-**Discount Percentage:** We calculated how much discount each product had by comparing its original price to its discounted price.
-This helps us understand pricing strategies.
+**Discount Percentage:** I calculated how much discount each product had by comparing its original price to its discounted price.
+This helped me understand pricing strategies.

 **Total Potential Revenue:** This was calculated by multiplying actual_price by the rating_count.
-It gives us an idea of how much money a product could bring in based on its price and how many people have reviewed it (indicating popularity).
+It gave me an idea of how much money a product could bring in based on its price and how many people have reviewed it (indicating popularity).

-## 3. Answering Key Business Questions with Data

 With my data clean and ready, I used a powerful tool called Pivot Tables and Calculated Columns to answer specific questions posed by the Amazon team.
 Think of a pivot table as a flexible summary tool that lets you quickly rearrange and summarise data in different ways to find patterns.